-Traditional cholesterol testing that only gives you your total cholesterol level is not the most useful indicator of whether you are at risk of diseases caused by hypercholesterolaemia (high cholesterol) such as heart disease and stroke.
-The Walk-in Clinic provides a comprehensive cholesterol profile.
-This profile is a good indicator of whether your cholesterol levels need adjustment through diet and exercise or require medication.
+Traditional cholesterol testing only gives your total cholesterol level, and is not the most useful indicator of whether you are at risk of diseases caused by hypercholesterolaemia (high cholesterol) such as heart disease and stroke.
+At the Walk-in Clinic, we provide a comprehensive cholesterol profile, which is a good indicator of whether your cholesterol levels need adjustment through diet and exercise or require medication.

 Your total cholesterol is made up of LDL cholesterol (low density lipoprotein) and HDL (high density lipoprotein).
 A high level of LDL cholesterol directly increases your risk of heart disease, stroke and other diseases.
-However, a high level of HDL cholesterol is a favourable result as this helps to protect you against heart disease.
-This is because HDL appears “”scour”” the walls of blood vessels, cleaning out cholesterol that might be clogging them.
+A high level of HDL cholesterol, however, is a favourable result, as this helps to protect against heart disease.
+HDL is helpful because it “scours” the walls of blood vessels, cleaning out cholesterol that might be clogging them.

 The third element that you should test for is triglycerides.
-Triglycerides are the chemical form in which most fats exist in the body.
-We use this for energy and for other body functions.
+Triglycerides are the chemical form in which most fats exist in the body, and is used for energy and for other body functions.
 However, a high level can contribute to life-threatening diseases like heart disease and stroke.

 The doctor may advise you to undergo a period of fasting the night before your test.During the test

 The cholesterol test is a simple blood test.
 A needle is inserted into a vein, usually on the inner arm near the elbow, and a small amount of blood is drawn.
 You may feel a pricking or scratching sensation.

 We send the results to our patients by email.
 If you had a consultation with one of our GPs the doctor will give you a call first to discuss your results and necessary follow up.
 If you had just a blood test without consultation you are welcome to take the results for interpretation to your own doctor or book a consultation with us.